Mining for gold in the Philippines is not an easy endeavor. Even so, the country is home to many producers and exploration companies.

 This emphasis on environmental impact has been championed by the current president, Rodrigo Duterte.
 He has said that mining companies must “shape up” as they are causing harm to land and water systems.
 In 2017, he even accused Canadian mining companies of a destabilization plot.

-Speaking during a radio interview, Cimatu said he believes “we can allow mining [as long as] it’s responsible, it does not destroy our environment, as long as it is properly handled.”
-That said, with over a year in office Cimatu hasn’t lifted Lopez’s regulations.
-Plus, he has stated that a ban on new open-pit mines could continue into 2019 if miners do not comply with mandated tree planting.
-Miners have been given six months to restore vegetation and have effectively been told to shape up or ship out.
+Speaking during a radio interview, Cimatu said, “(I believe) we can allow mining (as long as) it’s responsible, it does not destroy our environment, as long as it is properly handled.”
+That said, after over two years in office, Cimatu hasn’t lifted the ban on open-pit mining.

 Gold in the Philippines: Economics

-Mining accounted for US$4.25 billion in exports for the country in 2017.
-It also provided over 200,000 jobs and 25.54 billion Philippine pesos in taxes.
+Mining accounted for US$4.26 billion in exports for the country in 2018.
+It also provided over 200,000 jobs and 25.7 billion Philippine pesos in taxes.
 While mining does not make up a huge portion of the Philippines’ economy, the effects and benefits are felt strongly in certain parts of the country.
 Regions like Mimaropa and Caraga disproportionately rely on the value and opportunities produced by mining.

 When considering why mining hasn’t yet taken a firm hold in the Philippines, Forbes explains that access to the sector has been “mired since the 1980s in klutzy laws, environmental battles and land rights issues.”
 The Wall Street Journal corroborates that statement, noting that most indigenous people in the country are not in favor of mining, and have special rights that make gaining their approval essential.